jcchurch/APSUWebCamp/Slides/Day04-Advanced-HTML.md

 ## Today's class

 Today's class will start with yesterday's code.
 Try to find it.
+Today, we'll be exploring some more advanced features of HTML and CSS.

+- Links have so many features that need exploring.
+- Libraries to create unique icons on the screen.

 ## Let's review